matn7/CS-Notes/src/main/java/basic_java/RED_NOTEBOOK.md

 **ADJACENCY MATRIX**

-- Use a matrix with ROWS and COLUMNS a matrix is table.
+- Use a matrix with Rows and Columns a matrix is table.
-- The Row labels and the column labels represent the Vertices.
+- The Row labels and, the column labels represent the Vertices.
 - Each cell represent relationship between the vertices i.e. the EDGES.

 ```